Deploying Projects with Deploy Keys

 Additional Resources

-- Monitor Access: Regularly monitor your repositories and server access logs for any unusual or unauthorized activity.
+- Monitor Access: Check repository logs and server logs for unusual activity.